openjdk/jdk/doc/hotspot-style.md

 permitted, and one of the selection criteria is maturity.
 Some of these facilities are among the most heavily tested and used C++ codes that exist.

 * Inconsistent naming conventions.
 HotSpot and the C++ Standard use different naming conventions.
 The coexistence of those different conventions might appear jarring and reduce readability.
-However, experience in some other code bases suggests this isn't a significant problem and can even be beneficial, as it makes HotSpot-specific facilities and Standard Library facilities easily distinguishable.
+However, experience in some other code bases suggests this isn't a significant problem, so long as Standard Library names are namespace-qualified.
+It is tempting to bring the Standard Library names into scope via a `using std;` directive.
+Doing so makes writing code using those names easier, since the qualifiers don't need to be included.
+But there are reasons not to do that.

+    * There is a risk of future name collisions.
+Additional Standard Library headers may be included, adding to the list of names being used.
+Also, future versions of the Standard Library may add currently unknown names to the headers already being included.

+	* It may harm readability.
+Code where this is relevant is a mixture of the local HotSpot naming conventions and the Standard Library's (or other 3rd-party library's) naming conventions.
+With only unqualified names, any distinctions from the naming conventions for the different code sources are lost.
+Instead one may end up with an undifferentiated mess, where it's not obvious whether an identifier is from local code that is inconsistent with HotSpot style (and there's a regretable amount of that for historical reasons), or is following some other convention.
+Having the qualifiers disambiguates that.

+    * It can be helpful to know, at a glance, whether the definition is in HotSpot or elsewhere, for purposes of looking up the definition or documentation.

 ### Type Deduction